elated-sawyer/WALL-E/README.md

 ### Running Rule Learning

 #### Option 1: Use Provided Trajectories
-We provide a set of sample trajectories for rule learning.
+We provide an example subset of trajectories for rule learning.
 Simply specify the path to the provided JSON file:

 ```bash
 python run_rulelearning.py \